ncoudray/DeepPATH/DeepPATH_code/example_TCGA_lung/README.md

 Note: on the new website, it looks like the format and information in the metadata json files have changed (the sample type is now in the biospecimen file, and the architecture of the Json seems modified).
 The option "3" might only compatible with the old format.
 If you want to use the new formated Json files, you will need to modify the code or use option 14 and create your own label file from it.

+## 2.2 - Pre-processing - Convert to TFRecord

-* Convert data into TFRecord files for each dataset
+Convert data into TFRecord files for each dataset

 ```shell
 mkdir r1_TFRecord_test